-Ensure that you have read the owner's manuals of the devices to be connected before making connections.
+Ensure that you have read the user guides of the devices to be connected before making connections

 - See page 59 "Computer Compatibility Chart" for a list of computer signals compatible with the projector.
 Use with computer signals other than those listed may cause some of the functions to not work. - A Macintosh adaptor may be required for use with some Macintosh computers.
 Contact your nearest Macintosh Dealer. - Depending on the computer you are using, an image may not be projected unless the computer's external output port is switched on.
-Refer to the specific instructions in the owner's manual of your computer to enable your computer's external output port. - The INPUT5 terminal is also compatible with a component video signal so that you can connect the projector to a DVD player with a component output terminal.
-For details, contact your nearest EIKI Authorized Dealer or Service Center.
+Refer to the specific instructions in your computer's user guide to enable your computer's external output port.